viamrobotics/docs/docs/manage/software/deploy-packages.md

 ---
 linkTitle: "Deploy packages"
 title: "Deploy software packages to machines (OTA)"
-weight: 10
+weight: 30
 layout: "docs"
 type: "docs"
 no_list: true
-description: "TODO"
 images: ["/registry/module-puzzle-piece.svg"]
-description: "You can use a fragment to deploy software packages to many machines, as well as to keep those software packages versioned."
+description: You can use a fragment to deploy software packages and ML models to many machines, as well as to update deployed versions of those software packages and ML models."
 languages: []
 viamresources: []
 platformarea: ["registry", "fleet"]